istareatscreens/MychIO/README.md

 This will execute all callbacks passed to the queue every frame

 ## Fallback/Status methods

+**Warning: these methods introduce a lot of overhead (particularly for HID devices) and should only be called in emergency situations**

 In case of failure you can use the following methods to determine a devices status or attempt to restore the connection/read loop: